tethysplatform/tethys_dataset_services/README.md

 # Tethys Dataset Services

-Tethys datasets provides Python programming interface for dataset services such as CKAN and HydroShare.
+Tethys datasets provides Python programming interface for dataset services such as GeoServer, CKAN and HydroShare.

 ---
 **NOTE**